korzhyk/CLOVER-Z370-AORUS-Gaming-7/README.md

 ## How to install *modded* BIOS

+:exclamation: This is not required for using macOS.
+Only [F13RB][104] is enought.
 :exclamation: Backup current profile to USB disk.
 1. You need a `FPT.efi` from `Intel CSME System Tools v11` and in UEFI shell (you can use Clover shell aswell)
 ```